 Scott performs on four CD’s by the Dave Liebman Big Band and has also recorded with the Anthony Braxton Orchestra and the Bill Mobley Big Band.
-His compositions and arrangements have been recorded by Dave Liebman (“New Breed” & “Anubis), Bill Mobley’s big band (“Arioso”), and the Osaka Global Jazz Orchestra (“Something for Thad & “Osaka June”).
-Scott also has three CD’s under his own leadership, “Congressional Roll Call” - with pianists Kenny Werner and James Williams, “Shape Shifter” - with tenor saxophonist Rich Perry, and Manhattan Bones “Tribute”.
-The 17-piece Scott Reeves Jazz Orchestra recording, “Portraits and Places” – featuring saxophonist Steve Wilson, was released in March, 2016 by Origin Records.
+His compositions and arrangements have been recorded by Dave Liebman, Bill Mobley’s big band, and the Osaka Global Jazz Orchestra.
+Scott also has three small group CD’s under his own leadership, “Congressional Roll Call” - with pianists Kenny Werner and James Williams, “Shape Shifter” - with tenor saxophonist Rich Perry, and Manhattan Bones “Tribute”.
+The 17-piece Scott Reeves Jazz Orchestra has released two CDs on Origin Records featuring artists such as saxophonist Steve Wilson and vocalist Carolyn Leonhart: “Portraits and Places” (2016) and “Without A Trace” (2018).

 Scott textbook on jazz improvisation, “Creative Jazz Improvisation” is widely used in leading college jazz curriculums.
 His compositions and arrangements have been performed by the BMI Jazz Composers Orchestra, the Smoke Big Band, the Dave Liebman Big Band, the Kyoto Jazz Orchestra (Japan), the Westchester Jazz Orchestra, Cecil’s Big Band, Santa Cecilia Conservatory in Rome, Manhattan School of Music and other collegiate and professional ensembles.